 If users complain about inappropriate content, revise your content marketing strategy If they say you send too many emails, decrease the volume to a certain level until you stop getting feedback about that; if the followers claim that they never even subscribed to your emails, maybe it’s time to clear your lead list.

 There is absolutely no value in sending emails to nonexistent users, or sending them at the wrong timing.
-Even worse, it’s just going to destroy your IP’s reputation and increase the bounce rate (i.e., returning emails which cannot reach their recipients).
+Even worse, it’s just going to destroy your IP’s reputation and increase the bounce rate (i.e., returning emails that cannot reach their recipients).
 Follow these strategies to cut down on the spam:

 5. Cut your list.